studio24/mac-setup/apple-id.md

 # Apple ID

-Apple IDs are a requirement for Macbook support.
+Apple IDs are a requirement for Apple Mac support.

-## Installation
+## Setting up your Apple ID

 You will receive an invitation via email containing:

-Your managed Apple ID eg: user@studio24.net.
+* Your managed Apple ID eg: user@studio24.net
-Your temporary password
+* Your temporary password

+You should then reset your password:

 * Click the link in the email or visit the URL [Apple Business Manager](https://business.apple.com)
 * Enter your Apple ID